AdobeDocs/experience-manager-core-components.en/help/using/uifrontend.md

 However, any resulting project needs to use the output of both of these development efforts i.e. both back-end and front-end.

-Running `npm run dev` starts the front-end build process that gathers the JavaScript and CSS files stored in the ui.frontend module and produces client libraries or clientlibs. clientlibs are deployable to AEM and allow you to store your client-side code in the repository, organize it into categories, and define when and how each category of code is to be served to the client.
+Running `npm run dev` starts the front-end build process that gathers the JavaScript and CSS files stored in the ui.frontend module and produces a two, minified client libraries or clientlibs called `clientlib-site` and `clientlib-dependencies`. clientlibs are deployable to AEM and allow you to store your client-side code in the repository.

 When the entire AEM project archetype is run using `mvn clean install -pautoinstallPackage` all project artifacts including the clientlibs are then pushed to the AEM instance.

 >[!TIP]
 >Learn more about clientlibs in the [AEM development documentation](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/clientlibs.html).

+The ui.frontend module build process leverages the [aem-clientlib-generator](https://www.npmjs.com/package/aem-clientlib-generator) plugin to move the compiled CSS, JS and any resources into the ui.apps module.
+The aem-clientlib-generator configuration is defined in `clientlib.config.js`.

 ## Possible Front-End Development Workflows {#possible-workflows}